8ta4/see/DONTREADME.md

 Plus, there's the chance that two sites you're scraping both use something like Cloudflare.
 If you reuse the same tab to jump between them, you're leaving a clear signal.
 A human might jump between sites like that once, sure.
 But doing it repeatedly, every few seconds starts to look like a pattern.

 Yeah, it's going to clutter up your browser.
 That's the trade-off.
 The tool's job is to be stealthy, not to be tidy.
-Your script can quit Chrome later to clean up the mess.
+Your script can quit Chrome to clean up the mess after a batch of runs.

 > Does `see` add its own delay?